jbowdre/runtimeterror/content/posts/adguard-home-in-docker-on-photon-os/index.md

 - containers
 - networking
 - security
+- selfhosting
 title: AdGuard Home in Docker on Photon OS
 ---

 I was recently introduced to [AdGuard Home](https://adguard.com/en/adguard-home/overview.html) by way of its very slick [Home Assistant Add-On](https://github.com/hassio-addons/addon-adguard-home/blob/main/adguard/DOCS.md).
 Compared to the relatively-complicated [Pi-hole](https://pi-hole.net/) setup that I had implemented several months back, AdGuard Home was *much* simpler to deploy (particularly since I basically just had to click the "Install" button from the Home Assistant add-ons manage).
 It also has a more modern UI with options arranged more logically (to me, at least), and it just feels easier to use overall.
 It worked great for a time... until my Home Assistant instance crashed, taking down AdGuard Home (and my internet access) with it.
 Maybe bundling these services isn't the best move.

 I'd like to use AdGuard Home, but the system it runs on needs to be rock-solid.
 With that in mind, I thought it might be fun to instead run AdGuard Home in a Docker container on a VM running VMware's container-optimized [Photon OS](https://github.com/vmware/photon), primarily because I want an excuse to play more with Docker and Photon (but also the thing I just mentioned about stability).
 So here's what it took to get that running.